 - teach you 7 different Bible study methods

 - give you tools for going deep into God’s word in as little as ten minutes a day (perfect for busy moms!)

 - provide ready-made templates and printables you can choose from

 - show you exactly how to do each method with the daily videos

 - help you establish a Bible study habit!

-I’m very picky about the resources I recommend to my readers because I value your trust, but I’m happy to recommend this one because I know Arabah Joy has spent years refining these methods as a missionary overseas and now a writer at arabahjoy.com.
+I’m happy to recommend this course because I’ve used it myself, and I’ve taught it to other women, as well.
+In addition, I know Arabah Joy has spent years refining these methods as a missionary overseas and now a writer at arabahjoy.com.
 Since I’ve known her for several years, I also know her motives are genuine – to help children of God grow in their faith so that they can live out their God-given purpose in this world!

 Friend, whether you decide to purchase this course or not, I pray you will seek to study the Word for yourself.
 I firmly believe that if more Christians better utilized the living Word of God, we would all have the confidence we need to live out the plans God has for us.

 Bottom line: don’t just read your Bible, really dig into it.